Shaun Rooney: Inverness Caledonian Thistle

 On 25 April 2018, Rooney signed a pre-contract agreement to join Scottish Championship club Inverness Caledonian Thistle on 1 June 2018 upon the expiration of his contract at Queen of the South.
 He made his debut on 14 July, starting in a 2–0 home win over Cove Rangers in the Scottish League Cup.
 He scored his first goal for Inverness on 1 September with a 51st-minute header from Tom Walsh's cross in a 3–0 away win over Dunfermline in the league.

 St Johnstone

 In June 2020, Rooney moved to St Johnstone on a two-year deal, having signed a pre-contract earlier in the year.
 On 28 February 2021 he scored the winning goal as St Johnstone beat Livingston 1–0 in the 2021 Scottish League Cup Final.
 On 22 May 2021, through a header in the 32nd minute Rooney scored the only goal of the 2021 Scottish Cup Final against Hibernian as St Johnstone won 1–0 at Hampden Park to complete a historic cup double, becoming the fifth player in the 21st century to score in both cup finals in the same season.

 Fleetwood Town

 Rooney signed for League One club Fleetwood Town on 25 May 2022 on a two-year contract.

+St Mirren

+In May 2024, Rooney signed a two-year contract at Scottish Premiership club St Mirren.